 Benefit Description You pay Covered medications and supplies (cont.)
-Standard Option FDA approved over the counter contraceptive products (including but not limited to condoms, sponges, and spermicide) are also covered for women with a prescription at a preferred pharmacy under the preventative benefit. with a \$0 copayment.
+Standard Option Tier 6 specialty prescription drugs are at a higher cost \$200 copayment for Tier 5 Specialty Prescription Drugs then Tier 5 and usually have clinically comparable alternatives available at the Tier 5 level.
+These are also known as Non-Preferred Specialty drugs.
+50% coinsurance for Tier 6 Specialty Prescription Drugs Growth hormone therapy (GHT) Note: We will only cover GHT when we preauthorize treatment.
+Call 1-800-851-3379 for preauthorization.
+We will ask you to submit information that established the GHT is medically necessary.
+Ask us to authorize GHT before you begin treatment; otherwise, we will only cover GHT services from the date you submit the information.
+If you do not ask or if we determine GHT is not medically necessary, we will not cover the GHT or related services and supplies.
+See Services requiring our prior approval in Section 3.
+Prescription Contraceptives For Tier 1 you pay Nothing.
+Tier 1 prescription contraceptive pills, patches, the ring and the morning after pill will be covered at a preferred pharmacy under the preventative benefit.
+For Tier 2, Tier 3 and Tier 4 are subject to the Tier 2, Tier 3 or Tier 4 prescription drug copayment Tier 2, Tier 3 and Tier 4 prescription contraceptive pills, patches, ring and morning after pill are covered under the prescription drug benefit.
+For FDA approved over the counter contraceptives you pay nothing.
+FDA approved over the counter contraceptive products (including but not limited to condoms, sponges, and spermicide) are also covered for women with a prescription at a preferred pharmacy under the preventative benefit. with a \$0 copayment.
 Coverage is limited to one package per month.
-For Tier 1 you pay Nothing.
-For Tier 2, Tier 3 and Tier 4 are subject to the Tier 2, Tier 3 or Tier 4 prescription drug copayment For FDA approved over the counter contraceptives you pay nothing.
 One type of contraceptive pharmacy product is covered per month.
 You must have a prescription and coverage is limited to women only.
-Not covered All Charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance • Drugs obtained at a non-Plan pharmacy, except for out-of-area emergencies • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Non-prescription medications • Drugs for which there is a non-prescription equivalent available • Medical supplies, such as dressings & antiseptics Note: Physician prescribed over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the tobacco cessation benefit.
-(See page 40) Preventive care medications Standard Option Medications to promote better health as recommended by ACA.
-Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy. • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 &amp; 800 mcg
+Not covered All Charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance • Drugs obtained at a non-Plan pharmacy, except for out-of-area emergencies • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Non-prescription medications

-Benefit Description You pay Preventive care medications (cont.)
-Standard Option Pre-natal vitamins for pregnant women Nothing • Flouride tablets, solution ( not toothpaste, rinses) for children 0-6 Note: To receive this benefit a prescription from a prescriber must be presented to pharmacy.
+Benefit Description You pay Covered medications and supplies (cont.)
+Standard Option • Drugs for which there is a non-prescription equivalent available All Charges • Medical supplies, such as dressings & antiseptics Note: Physician prescribed over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the tobacco cessation benefit.
+Preventive medications Standard Option Medications to promote better health as recommended by ACA.
+Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a healthcare professional and filled at a network pharmacy. • Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age • Folic acid supplements for women of childbearing age 400 & 800 mcg • Pre-natal vitamins for pregnant women • Flouride tablets, solution ( not toothpaste, rinses) for children 0-6 Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost- share when prescribed by a healthcare professional and filled by a network pharmacy.
+These may include some over-the-counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
+For current recommendations go to www. uspreventiveservicestaskforce.org/BrowseRec/Index/ browse-recommendations .